johnalison/WorkingPhilosophy/Books.md

   - Although the people in all cultures and eras have felt the same types of pleasures and pains, the meaning they ascribed to their experiences has probably varied widely.
 If so, the history of happiness might have been far more turbulent than biologists imagine.
 Its a conclusion that does not necessarily favor modernity.
   - As far as we can tell, from a purely scientific viewpoint, human life has absolutely no meaning.
 Humans are the outcome of blind evolutionary processes that operate without goal or purpose. *Any* meaning that people ascribe to their lives is just a delusion.
 Counter point: the beginning of infinity, science, humanity.
   - Buddhism has assigned the question of happiness more importance than perhaps any other human creed.
 For 2500 years, Buddhists have systematically studied the essence and causes of happiness.
 Buddhism shares the basic insight of the biological approach, namely that happiness results from processing occurring within one's body, and not form events in the outside world.
   - If I want to experience pleasant feelings, I have to constantly chase them, while driving away the unpleasant feelings.
 Even if I succeed, I immediately have to start all over again, without ever getting any lasting reward for my troubles.
 According to Buddhism, the root of suffering is neither the feeling of pain nor of sadness nor even of meaninglessness.
 Rather the real root of suffering is th e never-ending and pointless pursuit of ephemeral feelings, which causes us to be in a constant state of tension, restlessness and dissatisfaction.
 Due to this pursuit the mind in never satisfied.
-People are liberated from suffering not what they experience this or that fleeting pleasure, but rather when they understand the impermanent nature of all their feelings, and stop craving them.
+People are liberated from suffering not when they experience this or that fleeting pleasure, but rather when they understand the impermanent nature of all their feelings, and stop craving them.
 This is the aim of Buddhist meditation practices.
 When the pursuit stops, the mind becomes very relaxed, clear and satisfied.
   - This idea is so alien to modern liberal culture that when Western New Age movements encountered Buddhist insights, they translated them into liberal terms.
 "Happiness begins within" This is exactly what biologists argue, but more or less the opposite of what Buddha said.
 Buddha agreed with biology and New Age movements that happiness is independent of external conditions.
 Yet his more important and far more profound insight was that true happiness is also independent of our inner feelings.
 Buddha's recommendation was to stop not only the pursuit of external achievements, but also the pursuit of inner feelings.
   - If Buddhism is right, our entire understanding of the history of happiness might be misguided.
 Maybe it isn't so important whether peoples expectations are fulfilled and whether they enjoy pleasant feelings.
 The main question is whether people know the truth about themselves.
   - Most history books say nothing about how the course of history has influenced the happiness and suffering of individuals.
 This is the biggest lacuna in our understanding of history.